jlh752/wm-sim/README.md

 };})(i), false);
 ```

-###Inputs
+##Inputs

 The format for a force code is
 `<int version number>,<int formation id>,<int unit id>...,<int boost id>,...<int unit id>`
-where all the units after the boosts are reinforcements. a number less than 10 in a unit slot is ignored
+where all the units after the boosts are reinforcements. a number less than 10 in a unit slot is ignored.

+Rather than creating this by hand, you can use a [drag-and-drop tool] (http://greymarch.x10.mx/force_ed.php).